JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 ### 3NF
 - Table already be in 2NF
 - Must contain no non-key dependences
-- All attributes are dependent on the key
+- All attributes are dependent on the primary key

 ## Query
 The action of searching a database to retrieve a specific peice of data.
 A **complex query** has more than 1 search critera, often checking more than 1 field.
 Might be sorted by a primary key